Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 We chose 1080p as our example because it refers to high definition (or ‘HD’ footage) and it’s really what you should be looking for in this day and age.
 Another common resolution, ‘720p’ is still used in the cheaper CCTV cameras and can provide quality footage, it just isn’t as good as HD.

 Ultimately, it’s an issue of clarity.
-If your camera does catch something illegal, you will want clear, high-resolution footage of the people perpetrating the crime.
+If your spotlight cam does catch something illegal, you will want clear, high-resolution footage of the people perpetrating the crime.

-720p is capable of reproducing details such as facial features, but is less likely to do so as it is far more susceptible to issues such as changing light levels and the subject’s distance from the camera.
+720p is capable of reproducing details such as facial features, but is less likely to do so as it is far more susceptible to issues such as changing light levels and the subject’s distance from the spotlight cam.

 You may also consider opting for 4K or ‘Ultra HD’, UHD features images that consist of 4000 pixels.
 At this level of performance, resolution is measured by width instead of height.